ansys/pyansys-dev-guide/doc/source/guidelines/dev_practices.rst

 Patch releases are for critical and important bug fixes that cannot or should not wait until a minor release.
 These are the steps for a patch release:

 #.
-Push the necessary bug fixes to the applicable release branch.
+Cherry-pick the necessary bug fixes from the ``main`` branch to the applicable
+   release branch.
 This will generally be the latest release branch (for example, ``release/MAJOR.MINOR``).

 #.
 Update the ``_version.py`` file with the next patch increment
    (``MAJOR.MINOR.PATCH``), commit it, and open a PR to merge with the